List of grand chiefs (Mi'kmaq)

-The following is a list of Grand Chiefs (Mi'kmaq) who have presided over the Grand Council (Mi'kmaq).
-The Grand Council was organized in the 18th century in response to the collapse of French power in the region.
+The following Mi'kmaq grand chiefs have presided over the Mi'kmaq Grand Council, the traditional political structure of the Mi'kmaw in Atlantic Canada.
+Each of the seven Districts of Mi’kma’ki had a District Chief who was elected from the local chiefs from that district.
+One of the district chiefs was appointed Grand Chief.
+The Grand Council was reorganized in the 18th century in response to the collapse of French power in the region.
 Previously the Miꞌkmaq had operated in 14-15 independent bands in Miꞌkmaꞌki.